MatAtBread/nodent/README.md

 | --wrapAwait 		| Allow `await` with a non-Promise expression [more info...](#differences-from-the-es7-specification)
 | --lazyThenables 	| Evaluate async bodies lazily in 'es7' mode.
 See the [Changelog](#changelog) for 2.4.0 for more information
 | --noruntime		| Compile code (in -promises or -engine mode) for execution with no runtime requirement at all
-| --es6target		| Compile code assuming an ES6 target (As of v3.0.0 this doesn't do anything different.
-When it does the exact ES6 features will be listed)
+| --es6target		| Compile code assuming an ES6 target (as of v3.0.8, this only requires support for arrow functions)

 Use within your Node scripts
 ============================